how to do barbell rows

 BARBELL ROWS FAQ

 The Barbell Row is a great exercise for building back strength and muscle mass as well as improving your posture.
 However, it's important to choose the right variation to avoid risk of injury.
-Bent-over row benefits include muscle development in the lat muscles (latisimus dorsi), forearm muscles, glute muscles, low back and more.
+Bent-over row benefits include elimination of muscle imbalances and muscle development in the lat muscles (latisimus dorsi), forearm muscles, glute muscles, low back and more.

 The safest way to perform Barbell Rows is starting with the bar placed on a low rack so that you aren't picking it up from the floor.
 Lean into a flexed-forward position bending at the hips into a 45-degree angle (not a horizontal torso) with knees slightly bent.
 Rowing the bar to your upper abs while engaging the triceps.